COMP 3020 Social Web Analytics

 Assumed Knowledge

-Students are expected to be familiar with fundamental computer programming concepts.
+Students are expected to be familiar with fundamental computer programming concepts and required to have a prior statistics knowledge.

 Learning Outcomes